 "When we know where we came from and realize our true identity, then we can walk in balance with Mother Earth and the universe."

 -- Dr. Mario Garza, Miakan/Garza Band, recognized by the 83rd Legislature as a Texas Indian tribe with "immeasurable contributions to the State of Texas."

 Indigenous Cultures Institute will provide a packet of forms and a sample letter that you will distribute to all bloodline relatives in your family.

 Each family member is responsible for completing their individual application form and sending it to Indigenous Cultures Institute for processing.

-The Institute will prepare the initial Family Role Document and forward this and the original application forms from each member, to a family member that is designated by the family to keep the Roll updated with new additions.
+The Institute will prepare the initial Family Roll Document and forward this and the original application forms from each member, to a family member that is designated by the family to keep the Roll updated with new additions.

 Each family shall use its own process to decide on who will be the designated-member who will keep the Family Roll Document updated.

-Through the years, the designated-member will pass on the responsibility for updating the Family Role Document so that this official record is available to any family member for whatever matter the family deems appropriate.
+Through the years, the designated-member will pass on the responsibility for updating the Family Roll Document so that this official record is available to any family member for whatever matter the family deems appropriate.